What Debt Coverage Ratio Says About a Real Estate Investment

 In a nutshell, debt coverage ratio is a comparison between a rental investment property's net operating income and the total amount of the mortgage payments expressed as a ratio (not as a percentage).

-The idea is to determine the number of times that annual net operating income (NOI) exceeds annual mortgage payment.
-Therefore the math is really a simple division involving the property's annual NOI and the proposed debt service.
+The idea is to determine the number of times that annual net operating income exceeds annual mortgage payment.
+Therefore the math is a simple division involving both numbers (usually annual).

 - Net operating income is the total amount of gross operating income (rental income less vacancy allowance) less the property's total amount of operating expenses.